Skip to Content

 Maybe pick up some gemstone jewelry, ceramics, gluten-free coconut chocolate shortbread, herbal skin products, healthy kale chips or a fresh-baked pie?

-If you love getting out on the water, one of the best things to do on Salt Spring Island is to go for a paddle.
+If you love getting out on the water, one of the best things to do on Salt Spring Island is to go for a paddle in a kayak.

 Kayaking is one of the fun things to do in Salt Spring Island if you love getting out on the water.